AliNisarAhmed/my-notes/Algorithms-DataStructures/DS.md

 **insertion** - O(1)

 _Note_: Insertion and Indexing are considered a separate operation, hence when we talk about insertion is O(1) for linked-lists, we already assume that we are in the middle of iterating though the list.
-For linked list, indexing is O(n), but oonce we have the index, insertion itself is O(1) since we do not have to move the remaining elements.
+For linked list, indexing is O(n), but once we have the index, insertion itself is O(1) since we do not have to move the remaining elements.
 For arrays, indexing is O(1), but, insertion itself is O(n), since all the elements after the index must be re-indexed.

 **Removal** - O(1) assuming that the index is known and node has already been identified **Searching** - O(n)